-Over the last few years I’ve created a lot of succulent arrangements for myself, for my ebooks, for the Idiot’s Guide, and for friends and family.
-I’ve also had the chance to work with some incredible succulent designers and photograph their arrangements.
+Over the past few years I’ve created a lot of succulent arrangements for myself, for my ebooks, for the Idiot’s Guide, and for my friends and family.
+I’ve also been privileged to work with some incredible succulent designers, and photograph their arrangements.

 Thriller, Filler, Spiller

 “Spiller” succulents hang over the edge of the pot.
-Usually these are trailing succulents like “String of Pearls“, “String of Bananas” or “String of Hearts“.
+These are typically trailing succulents like “String of Pearls“, “String of Bananas” or “String of Hearts“.
 These can also be longer succulents like Sedum “Burrito” that will eventually trail as they grow more.
-Whatever you choose, these just need to cover the edge of your pot in some way.
+Whatever kinds of “spiller” you choose, just make sure they cover the edge of your pot in some way.
 It can make all the difference for the longevity of your arrangement!

 Consider Light Needs

-When you’re planting succulents to grow outdoors, you’ll want to be sure that the succulents you choose can handle the amount of light they’ll receive in your garden.
-Not all succulents will tolerate full sun, while other won’t survive or look very good if they’re shaded all day.
+When you’re planting succulents outdoors, it’s important to make sure you choose species that can handle the amount of light they’ll receive in your garden.
+Not all succulents will tolerate full sun, while others will wither away if they’re shaded all day.

 Leaf Thickness and Watering Needs